benhoyt/goawk/cover.md

 ```
 This won't work because the `go tool cover` functionality for `-func` is only capable of processing the Go code.
 Luckily, the `-html` report option is generic enough to process any source code!

-If you don't provide the `coverprofile` argument for `goawk` but you do provide `-covermode`, it just prints to stdout the coverage-annotated source code (this might be useful for debug purposes):
+If you want to see coverage-annotated source code (this might be useful for debug purposes), just add `-d` flag in addition to `-covermode`:
 ```
-goawk -f a.awk -covermode set
+goawk -f a.awk -covermode set -d
 ```